pslucas0212/rhel-sca-subscriptionmanager/README.md

 Updated - 18 May 2021

 - Simple Content Access (SCA) allows you to register Red Hat software to access Red Hat software content without attaching a subscription to a particular system or environment.
-A great use case for SCA is when you want to manage the content of public cloud market place instance of RHEL with Red Hat Smart Management.
+A great use case for SCA is when you want to manage the content of a public cloud marketplace instance of RHEL with Red Hat Smart Management.
 SCA enables you to use a Red Hat Smart Management with a public cloud market place instance of RHEL to manage the marketplace content without consuming a RHEL subscription (no double counting subscription usage).
-You need a Red Hat Smart Management subscription to support each public cloud market place instance of RHEL that will use Red Hat Smart Management.
+You need a Red Hat Smart Management subscription to support each public cloud marketplace instance of RHEL that will use Red Hat Smart Management.

 - With SCA enabled, you no longer can view Red Hat software consumption in the Red Hat Customer Portal subscription section.
 You can see which repositories are attached to a particular RHEL instance.
 If you want to see the consumption of a particular add-on like the Extended Life Cycle subscription, you can attach that specific subscription to a RHEL instance.